colerc2/btce_bot/README.md

 ```

 ####Known Issues
-- When ticker_publisher nodes are running and save_load ticker node is running too, after they've been running for a very long time(>1 hour) if a new macd_sell_signal node is started, the service that requests the history will fail, causing the save_load_ticker node to crash although the new MACD node starts up without any issues, it just has no history, so the filter has to settle down
+- (Might have fixed it, haven't seen it since March 6th) When ticker_publisher nodes are running and save_load ticker node is running too, after they've been running for a very long time(>1 hour) if a new macd_sell_signal node is started, the service that requests the history will fail, causing the save_load_ticker node to crash although the new MACD node starts up without any issues, it just has no history, so the filter has to settle down